Greensboro sit-ins: The sit-ins

+Back on campus that night, the Student Executive Committee for Justice was organized, and wrote a letter to the president of F. W. Woolworth asking him to "take a firm stand to eliminate discrimination".

 We the undersigned are students at the Negro college in the city of Greensboro.
 Time and time again we have gone into Woolworth stores in Greensboro.
 We have bought thousands of items at the hundreds of counters in your stores.
-Our money was accepted without rancor or discrimination, and with politeness towards us, when at a long counter just three feet away our money is not acceptable because of the colour of our skins......
+Our money was accepted without rancor or discrimination, and with politeness towards us, when at a long counter just three feet away our money is not acceptable because of the color of our skins....

 We are asking your company to take a firm stand to eliminate discrimination.
 We firmly believe that God will give you courage and guidance in solving the problem.